-Edited by Erin Moss, email@example.com, an assistant professor in the mathematics department at Millersville University of Pennsylvania.
+Edited by Drew Polly, email@example.com, an assistant professor in the Department of Reading and Elementary Education at the University of North Carolina in Charlotte.
 Each month, this section of the Problem Solvers department discusses the classroom results of using problems presented in previous issues of Teaching Children Mathematics.
-Find detailed submission guidelines for all departments at www.nctm.org/tcmdepartments.
+Find detailed submission guidelines for all departments at http://www.nctm.org/tcmdepartments.